Wisconsin Music Educators Association

 I live nearby.
 Can I commute?

-Certainly!
-This option is available on the registration form as well.
+A. Yes, this option is available.
 Sessions begin at 8:30 a.m. and last until 9:00 p.m. in the evening so please plan accordingly.
-Note: Thursday is the exception with hours between 8:30 a.m. and 4:30 p.m.
-An exact schedule will be emailed to you several weeks prior to the workshop.
-NOTE: If you commute, meals will not be included in your registration but can be added with these options.
+An exact schedule is emailed to you a week prior to the workshop.

 When does the workshop begin and end?